What is acute frontal sinusitis?

 Your treatment depends on whether your sinusitis is caused by bacteria, polyps, or some other factor.

-Surgery can be used to repair a deviated septum.
+Surgery can be used to repair a deviated septum causing acute frontal sinusitis.

 Most acute sinusitis symptoms begin to disappear within a few days of treatment.
 However, you should always take all prescribed medications as instructed.
 It may take several weeks before the problem completely clears.

 You can help prevent problems in your sinuses by practicing good hygiene to avoid infection.
 You should wash your hands before eating and after using the bathroom.
 Make sure to wash your hands before touching your face.
 Avoiding allergens such as tobacco smoke can also prevent infection and mucus buildup.

 Drink plenty of water and eat healthy foods to keep your immune system strong and functioning properly.
 Staying hydrated can also help your mucus drain.